8 Ways to Succeed With Facebook Live StreamingScott Van Camp 01.29.2019

 Posted by Juniper Networks on Tuesday, July 25, 2017

-8. It Can Be Edited (After the Fact)
+8. It Can Be Edited

 The best thing about Facebook Live: it’s easy to set up and get started.
 You can practice by deploying the platform on your personal Facebook page first.
-So drop your corporate guard and try connecting with customers in a more interactive and intimate way.
+So drop your corporate guard and try connecting with customers in a more interactive and immediate way.

 Main photo credit: Omar Prestwich on Unsplash